-In September 2021, the Board approved a grant of 6,000,000 PRSUs to the Company's CEO with a time-based service condition beginning January 1, 2022, and a market condition involving five separate stock price targets hurdles ranging from \$70.00 to \$200.00 per share for each of the five vesting tranches (CEO Performance Award).
-These stock price targets will be measured based on the average closing price over a consecutive 60-trading day period, beginning on the first trading day after the expiration of the final lock-up period in February 2022.
-The vesting of the CEO Performance Award is contingent upon the completion of the requisite service through January 1, 2029 and the achievement of the specified stock price target in each tranche on or before January 1, 2029.
-The stock price targets are not required to be achieved within the service period of each tranche, and accordingly, multiple tranches can vest at the same date if the specified stock price targets are achieved after December 31, 2025.
+In September 2021, the Board approved a grant of 6,000,000 PRSUs to the Company's then CEO, now current Executive Chairman, with a time-based service condition beginning January 1, 2022, and a market condition involving five separate stock price hurdles ranging from \$70.00 to \$200.00 per share for each of the five vesting tranches (CEO (2021 Executive Chairman Performance Award).
 The

-CEO Performance Award had a total grant date fair value of \$131.0 million.
-The fair \$131.0 million.
-During the three months ended March 31, 2024 and 2023, the Company recognized \$4.6 million and \$6.9 million of stock-based compensation expense related to this CEO Performance Award.
+CEO 2021 Executive Chairman Performance Award had a total grant date fair value of \$131.0 million.
+During the three six months ended March 31, 2024 and 2023, June 30, 2024, the Company recognized \$4.6 million related to this 2021 Executive Chairman Performance Award prior to the modification effective March 1, 2024 discussed below.
+During the three and \$6.9 million six months ended June 30, 2023, the Company recognized \$7.0 million and \$13.9 million of stock-based compensation expense related to this CEO 2021 Executive Chairman Performance Award, Award, respectively.

-As a result of macroeconomic conditions outside the control of the Company's leadership team, the five separate stock price hurdles were considered by the Board to be too high for the CEO Performance Award to have the retention value expected at the time the award was granted.
-In February 2024, the Board approved the cancellation of the CEO Performance Award was determined at and the grant date by using the Monte Carlo simulation model, which requires certain complex valuation assumption inputs such as measurement period, expected stock price volatility, risk-free interest rate and dividend yield, of a 2024 CEO Award with a fair value of \$19 million, both effective March 1, 2024.
+As a result of macroeconomic conditions outside the control of the Company's leadership team, the five separate stock price hurdles were considered by the Board to be too high for the CEO 2021 Executive Chairman Performance Award to have the retention value expected at the time the award was granted.
+In February 2024, the

+Board approved the cancellation of the CEO 2021 Executive Chairman Performance Award and the grant of a 2024 CEO Executive Chairman Award with a fair value of \$19 million, both effective March 1, 2024.

-The Company accounted for the 2024 CEO Award as a modification.
-There were no incremental costs recognized as a result of the modification and the remaining unrecognized stock-based compensation expense associated with PRSUs granted to from the CEO Performance Award of \$7.1 million for each \$61.9 million will be recognized over the vesting period of the new 2024 CEO Award.
-The 2024 CEO Award comprised of 70% time-based RSUs that vest quarterly over four years and 30% PRSUs with the same terms as the Executive PRSUs discussed below.
-For the three months ended September 30, 2023 March 31, 2024, the Company recognized \$1.9 million of stock-based compensation expense related to the 2024 CEO Award.
+The Company accounted for the 2024 CEO Executive Chairman Award as a modification.
+There were no incremental costs recognized as a result of the modification and the remaining unrecognized stock-based compensation expense from the CEO 2021 Executive Chairman Performance Award of \$61.9 million will be recognized over the vesting period of the new 2024 CEO Executive Chairman Award.
+The 2024 CEO Executive Chairman Award comprised of 70% time-based RSUs that vest quarterly over four years and 30% PRSUs with the same terms as the Executive PRSUs discussed below.
+For the three and six months ended March 31, 2024 June 30, 2024, the Company recognized \$1.9 million \$5.8 million and \$7.7 million, respectively, of stock-based compensation expense related to the 2024 CEO Executive Chairman Award.